Lruihao/CoverView/README.md

 ## ⚡ Features

 - 🚀 super fast and easy to use
-- 🌈 4 different themes, multiple fonts
+- 🌈 7 different themes, multiple fonts
 - 🌠 100+ dev icons with option to upload custom icon
 - ✨ 15+ different background patterns
-- 💾 Cover size based on blogging platform
+- 💾 Cover size based on blogging platform or frequently used sizes
   - Hashnode
   - Dev.to
   - Hugo FixIt
+  - 稀土掘金

 ## 👩‍💻 Developing